2022 Energy Assistance Payments By State (Full List)

 How much can I get with the Hardship Utility Grant Scheme?

-The amount you could receive through the Hardship Utility Grant Scheme depends on a number of factors but must not exceed 85% of the amount you have outstanding on your water, gas, or electricity bill.
+The energy assistance payment amount you receive through the Hardship Utility Grant Scheme depends on several factors, but it must not exceed 85% of the amount you have outstanding on your water, gas, or electricity bill.

 - If you live south of the 26th parallel (south of Denham), you are eligible for up to $580 per financial year.